Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 Read case study →

-The monthly billing option ($70/user) carries a steep premium over the annual rate.
-If you are not sure about committing for a year, that uncertainty costs you roughly $210 per user per year in higher fees.
+The monthly billing option carries a steep premium over the annual rate — roughly $1,200 more per year.
+If you are not sure about committing for a year, that uncertainty is priced in.

 Scale Plan: Enterprise Pricing, Enterprise Requirements